Hearing Loss

 Types of Hearing Loss

 Conductive Hearing Loss – occurs when a condition or disease is causing insufficient conduction of sound to the inner ear (cochlea).
-Problems may be within the ear canal, eardrum, or middle ear space and its little bones (malleus, incus and stapes).
+Problems may be within the ear canal, eardrum, or middle ear space and its little bones (malleus, incus, and stapes).
 This results in the loudness reduction of sounds.
 Once the sound is loud enough, the ear works in a normal way.
 This type of hearing loss may be medically or surgically treated, resulting in complete or partial improvements in hearing.

 Sensorineural Hearing Loss – occurs with a problem in the inner ear (cochlea) or auditory nerve.
 There may be damage to the hair cells, a problem with the fluids in the inner ear, or dysfunction in the nerve pathway.
 This results in reduced intensity and distortion of sound even when the sound is loud enough.
-This type of hearing loss usually is not corrected medically or surgically and is considered permanent.
+This type of hearing loss usually is not corrected medically or surgically, and is considered permanent.

 Mixed Hearing Loss – occurs when a combination of conductive hearing loss and sensorineural hearing loss exist.
-This means there may be damage to the ear canal, eardrum or middle ear AND the inner ear (cochlea) or auditory nerve.
+This means there may be damage to the ear canal, eardrum, or middle ear and the inner ear (cochlea) or auditory nerve.
 This results in hearing abilities worse than the sensorineural loss alone.

 Addressing Hearing Loss

 The first step to addressing any potential hearing loss is to schedule a diagnostic hearing evaluation.
-Western Hearing Aid Center uses the most advanced technology available and we will take the time to discuss your results and any recommendations we may have.
-Deciding to address hearing loss can be a difficulty decision however the longer you wait to address your hearing loss the more difficult it is to treat.
+Western Hearing Aid Center uses the most advanced technology available, and we will take the time to discuss your results and any recommendations we may have.

-With treatment patients can live fuller more engaged lives, without treatment patients may experience:
+With treatment, patients can live fuller, more engaged lives.
+Without treatment, patients may experience:

 - Depression